 Your night to remember starts with a New American meal at foodie favorite Fork and ends at the Sofitel Philadelphia Hotel, a luxury hotel in the city’s posh Rittenhouse Square neighborhood.
 What to do when you get there?
 Enjoy a restful night’s sleep in the oversized beds, relaxation time in the stunning marble baths or delectable drinks in the French-inspired restaurant and lounge.

-Want to put a little spring in your relationship’s step?
-You can do exactly that at Society Hill Dance Academy.
+Want to add a little pep to your relationship?
+At Society Hill Dance Academy, you can do just that.
 No experience or reservation is necessary to join a 45-minute group introduction to dances like the salsa, cha-cha, foxtrot, rumba and tango.
-At the nearby The Twisted Tail, reward yourself for your hard (but fun) work with a creative Southern-inspired meal from chef Michael Stevenson.
-Among the munchables are a sweet Vidalia onion tart with smoked goat cheese, Kettle Chip-crusted crab cakes and “dueling” pork, beef and fish ribs.
+Nearby at The Twisted Tail, reward yourself for your hard (but fun) work with a creative, Southern-inspired meal.
+Among the munchables are a smoked duck breast, crawfish mac and cheese, and an array of artisanal cheese plates.